Supply Chain

 A top reason for businesses stalling climate action is a lack of knowledge (63%) about carbon emissions and sustainability.
 Barriers to engagement often occur as a result of business leaders carrying limited expertise around carbon reduction.
 Positive Planet works alongside businesses, offering hands-on support and sharing expert knowledge throughout the whole process, adding maximum value to our community members’ carbon reduction experience.

-Carbon emissions can be broken down into smaller, easy-to-digest categories, known as Scopes.
-Each Scope owns specific company emissions, making them easier to identify and target with carbon reduction methods.
-Find out more about Scope 1, 2, and 3 below.
+Carbon emissions can be broken down into smaller, easy-to-digest categories, known as scopes.
+Each scope owns specific company emissions, making them easier to identify and target with carbon reduction methods.
+Find out more about scope 1, 2, and 3 below.

 Scope 1 emissions are categorised as direct emissions that result from sources controlled or owned by an organisation such as fuel usage from the company fleet, energy usage within owned facilities and energy assets, and manufacturing and processing of chemicals and materials.

-Your business can directly influence these emissions through organised and progressive actions, like sourcing renewable energy for company premises or investing in an electric fleet to minimise Scope 1 emissions.
+Your business can directly influence these emissions through organised and progressive actions, like sourcing renewable energy for company premises or investing in an electric fleet to minimise scope 1 emissions.

-An organisation’s Scope 2 emissions are categorised as indirect emissions that occur from purchased energy sources.
-More simply put, Scope 2 covers the electricity consumed by the end-user for operational activities.
+An organisation’s scope 2 emissions are categorised as indirect emissions that occur from purchased energy sources.
+More simply put, scope 2 covers the electricity consumed by the end-user for operational activities.
 This can include purchased electricity, heating, or cooling, usually to power a building or facility.
-Together with Scope 1, these categories typically cover a small portion of your organisational carbon footprint and are often the easiest emissions to tackle.
+Together with scope 1, these categories typically cover a small portion of your organisational carbon footprint and are often the easiest emissions to tackle.

-To minimise Scope 2 emissions, business leaders can evaluate the emissions in this category, and switch to low-carbon energy sources, invest in on-site renewable energy, or upgrade outdated heating and cooling systems to maximise energy efficiency.
+To minimise scope 2 emissions, business leaders can evaluate the emissions in this category, and switch to low-carbon energy sources, invest in on-site renewable energy, or upgrade outdated heating and cooling systems to maximise energy efficiency.

-Common emissions that fall under Scope 3 are generated from the processing of, use, and waste disposal of sold products and services, known as upstream and downstream activities, and business travel.
+Common emissions that fall under scope 3 are generated from the processing of, use, and waste disposal of sold products and services, known as upstream and downstream activities, and business travel.
 Upstream emissions come from the production process of your business’s products and/or services, while downstream emissions arise from their use and disposal.

-For example, for an organisation that manufactures products, there will often be significant carbon emissions from the extraction, manufacture and processing of the raw materials that fall into Scope 3.
+For example, for an organisation that manufactures products, there will often be significant carbon emissions from the extraction, manufacture and processing of the raw materials that fall into scope 3.

-Full disclosure of other emissions included in your Scope 3 category can be viewed in Figure 1 below.
+Full disclosure of other emissions included in your scope 3 category can be viewed in Figure 1 below.

 Carbon emissions